edissonmachado/blog-engine/README.md

 ### SQL: Create Schema and add sample data

-Run BlogEngine_Schema.sql script for creating the Blog and its authentication databases (Blog and BlogAuthentication).
+Run BlogEngine_Schema.sql script (SQL Server 2012) for creating the Blog and its authentication databases (Blog and BlogAuthentication).
 The script creates also some sample data for the application.

 ### Application: Run the code